Main Office

 When the grief and loss of the relationship is because of a death, grief is particularly hard.
 This is because it’s not just one loss, but many.
 And you grieve each loss.
 The losses overlap and layer.

 The primary loss is the death of the person.
 The grief of this loss feels profound.
 You lived your life in tandem.
 Now you live your life without that person.
 It feels like a part of you has died.
-And that is more accurate than not, because of the merger that you had with your loved one.
+And that is more accurate than not, because of the close bond that you had with your loved one.
 The grief is deep.depression anxiety sick

 The secondary losses draw the picture of your lives together: